 Mobile app for government field work

-Whenever government officials are performing inspections or enforcing local ordinances in the field, the government inspection and code enforcement cell phone applications are web based, allowing reports to be filed and added to the cloud straight from a mobile field device.
+Whenever government officials are performing inspections for health inspections or physical infrastructure inspections, enforcing local ordinances in the field, the government inspection and code enforcement cell phone applications are web based, allowing reports to be filed and added to the cloud straight from a mobile field device.

 Money and time saved

 Government software is designed to automate tedious government tasks (using robotic process automation technology) that previously were handled manually by administrative public workers.
-The automation of these government workflows will save countless hours across departments, saving money spent on man hours and giving government workers the opportunity to allocate their time on more important tasks that involve critical thinking.
+The automation of these government workflows will save countless hours across departments, allows online government payment processing, money spent on man hours and giving government workers the opportunity to allocate their time on more important tasks that involve critical thinking.

 Modern government technology is a major selling point for recruiting innovative government workers.
 Learn more about Using Local Government Benefits to Attract Workers and other Municipal HR Strategies.